 Instructions

-- Preheat oven to 425ºF.
-Evenly spread olive oil on a baking sheet.
-If you prefer crispy bacon, lay chopped bacon pieces flat on sheet and bake for 4 minutes first.
-(Otherwise mix everything together, except cranberries, on baking sheet and bake all at the same time).
+- Preheat the oven to 425ºF.
+Evenly spread the olive oil on a baking sheet.
+If you prefer crispy bacon, lay the chopped bacon pieces flat on the sheet and bake for 4 minutes first.
+(Otherwise mix everything together, except cranberries, on baking sheet and bake all at the same time.)4 slices bacon, 1 tablespoon olive oil

 - While bacon is partially cooking, in a microwave safe bowl place washed, cut Brussels sprouts along with 1 tablespoon of water.
 Cover with plastic wrap and microwave on high for 2-3 minutes, depending on how tender you prefer your Brussels sprouts to be in the end.
-Uncover and drain any leftover water.
+Uncover and drain any leftover water.1 pound Brussels sprouts

-- Place steamed Brussels sprouts, maple syrup, apples, salt and pepper on baking sheet with partially cooked bacon.
-Toss to combine.
+- Place the partially-steamed Brussels sprouts, maple syrup, apples, salt and pepper on the baking sheet with the partially cooked bacon.
+Toss to combine.2 tablespoons pure maple syrup, 1 medium apple, ½ teaspoon kosher salt, ⅛ teaspoon pepper

-- Make sure Brussels sprouts are cut-side down and bacon is laying flat.
+- Arrange the Brussels sprouts so they are cut-side down and the bacon is laying flat.
 Bake for 15 minutes.
 Remove from oven, toss, return Brussels sprouts to cut side down, and bake for 10 minutes more.
-Add optional cranberries and serve.
+Add optional cranberries and serve.2 tablespoons dried cranberries

 This post contains affiliate links.
 My opinions are always my own.
 If you purchase a product through an affiliate link, I make a small commission – at no cost to you.
 Read full disclosure policy here.